- Although HBO GO is a great streaming service, many users reported some difficulties accessing its content.

 Firewalls scan incoming and outgoing data within the network, so if it finds something that isn’t supposed to be there, it prevents its transmission.

-- Connect to a Nearby Server
+3.2.
+Connect to a nearby server

 If your VPN’s server(s) is not behaving in the usual way, you may get disconnected from time to time, so try to connect to a nearby server and check if it helps the connection.

 PPTP is also an option, but it isn’t as ideal as the other two.
 OpenVPN is the most secure of the three protocols.
 Changing from UDP to TCP (or vice versa) can also help.

-- Connect via Ethernet
+3.4.
+Connect via Ethernet

-The problem lies in the double NAT, which may happen if you have one router behind another one, or you have different routers for different devices, or a router connected to your ISP-provided router.
+The problem lies in the double NAT, which may happen if you have one router behind another one, or you have different routers for different devices or a router connected to your ISP-provided router.

 In this case, enable bridge mode to make multiple routers work together, but check your router documentation for instructions on this.

-This can help you stay connected but most VPN services have their own DNS services for extra privacy which can sometimes hinder your connection.
+This can help you stay connected, but most VPN services have their own DNS services for extra privacy, which can sometimes hinder your connection.

-Some VPNs have different steps for changing DNS servers with the option to only use VPN DNS servers while connected, so you have to turn this option off.
+Some VPNs have different steps for changing DNS servers with the option to only using VPN DNS servers while connected, so you have to turn this option off.

-4. VPN crashes
+5. VPN crashes

 VPN providers are constantly trying to ensure their software is as stable and effective as possible, hence they’re forever working with developers to make this possible.